collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 don’t need to think about configuration or compiling on each change.
 This is a very nice thing when the Plone site is the main site and only some elements are needed to be dropped in from another location.
-As usually we need the opposite from this: the phpBB site needs to be the main one, and drop in some minor content from the Plone site.
+As usual, we need the opposite of this: the phpBB site needs to be the main one, and drop in some minor content from the Plone site.
 This means that we can’t use the magic of collective.xdv, but we must set up everything by hand.